-In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized distributor/dealer's service manager or owner.
-If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.
-If the matter still remains unresolved then contact BRP at the address listed below:
+- 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Ski-Doo Distributor/ Dealer level.
+We recommend discussing the issue with the authorized Ski-Doo Distributor/Dealer's service manager or owner. - 2.
+If further assistance is required, the Ski-Doo Distributor/Dealer service department should be contacted in order to resolve the matter. - If the matter still remains unresolved then contact BRP at the address listed below: